1. Laughter and smiles are vital for child development.

 - Get silly and playful: Unexpected situations like placing your baby’s diaper on a teddy bear’s head can be very funny.
 Between 9-15 months of age, your little one begins to understand this and it may elicit some chuckling.

-- Play peek-a-boo: At around one year of age Peek-a-boo becomes a very exciting game.
-When your little one cracks up during this game you can tell his intellectual development is flourishing.
-Babies’ come to realize that when mommy or daddy hides they will come right back, but it is still a tense situation.
-Now, when they reappear the tension is released in the form of laughter and the situation becomes a fun game.
+- Play Peek-a-boo: At around one year of age, Peek-a-boo becomes a very exciting game.
+When your little one cracks up during this game you can tell their intellectual development is flourishing.
+Babies come to realize that when mommy or daddy hides, they will come back right away, but it is still a tense situation.
+But, when they reappear the tension is released in the form of laughter and the situation becomes a fun game.

 Toddlers have a steadier grip on humor and most surely love the element of surprise.
-This is why Peek-a-boo or unexpected tickles, hugs, or situations poke the funny bone.
+This is why Peek-a-boo or unexpected tickles, hugs, or situations poke their funny bone.
 Toddlerhood includes a greater understanding of the spoken language and greater knowledge of how the world works.
 This means that rhymes, nonsense words, and acting silly and goofy will make kids burst into giggles.
 So try out these games:

 - Ignore the obvious: Pretend you can’t find an object that is in plain sight or mix up objects such as a spoon and a fork.
 “I will eat my ice cream with this fork” and have it fall back into the plate before it reaches your mouth.

-- Continue making funny sounds and faces: Invite your little one to make his own, and also dance to the rhythm of your sounds.
+- Continue making funny sounds and faces: Invite your little one to make their own, and also dance to the rhythm of your sounds.

-- Make inanimate objects talk: For example, have your toddler’s sandwich talk or his pajamas tell a story.
+- Make inanimate objects talk: For example, have your toddler’s sandwich talk or their pajamas tell a story.

 - Play chase, tickle, kiss: Chasing games are a great way to crack your little one up.
 Plus, it is a great way to bond and get active.

-- Dress up in a goofy manner: Visual humor is very entertaining to toddlers.
+- Dress up in a goofy manner: Visual humor is very entertaining for toddlers.
 Wearing a silly hat, clothing, or shoes on your hands is a great way to evoke laughter.